You’ve seen them. They see the silver lining in every storm. They take the lemons and make lemonade for everyone.

 Your father, your mother, once the foundation of your existence, entered into the beginning stages of dementia.

 Your once full nest of bustling children’s activities became an empty nest, and you did not even recognize the person your spouse had become.

-In fact, if you knew then, what you know now, you would not even marry them again.
+In fact, if you knew then, what you know now, you would probably not even marry them again.

 Not the first time, nor the next time.